appsquickly/typhoon/README.md

 #### JSON (@#$*@*) ???

 Ummm, someone on Twitter suggested Json.
 But I don't think I'll be saying anything more on that one!
 The thing is, I respect the guy's work a lot, but that suggestion sure did baffle me.
+Waaaohhh man!
+Say, wha?

 ####So the XML is the winner.
 It provides the features that I stated above.
 And also: